suncoast-devs/handbook/lessons/misc-quick-reference/heroku.md

 ## Live view the server logs

 When you receive a `500` error, this means something went wrong on the server side.
-Just like when you run `dotnet watch run` you can see the server's log file.
-On Heroku this log file is stored by the server and we can view it with a Heroku CLI command.
+Just like when you run `dotnet watch run`, you can see the server's log file.
+On Heroku, this log file is stored by the server, and we can view it with a Heroku CLI command.

 To view the server logs: